feeohnah/portfolio/projects/fondfolio.md

 When my friend Tyler turned 30, my partner Matt and I helped his wife collect words from all his friends and family and together we made a book.
 We expected it would be fun, but didn’t anticipate the delight it generated, not just for Tyler, but for everyone involved.
 This joyful experience was the inspiration for [Fondfolio](https://fondfolio.com/).
 Since our launch in 2015, our mission has been to facilitate meaningful gift giving for special moments and relationships around the world.

-Fondfolio is a self-funded venture between myself and my partner [Matt](https://iammatt.ca/).
-He does most of the web development work and is deeply involved with the design as well as every little thing that I need a second opinion on.
-This project would not exist without his efforts.
+Fondfolio is a self-funded venture between myself and my partner Matt (he handles any major web development and is my sounding board for all important decisions).
+I make each book by hand and manage all of the day to day operations as well as planning for and thinking about the future.

+We’re not a big corporation, nor do we aspire to be — few things get better with scale.
+Maybe one day I’ll have a modest team, but for now I’m okay with my impact being small — I really enjoy the time that goes into creating a handmade product.

 We continue to be delighted and encouraged by the responses from our customers.